voxpupuli/puppet-stash/README.md

 ##Usage

-This module also allows for direct customization of the JVM, following [atlassians recommendations](https://confluence.atlassian.com/display/JIRA/Setting+Properties+and+Options+on+Startup)
+This module also allows for direct customization of the JVM, following [Atlassian's recommendations](https://confluence.atlassian.com/display/JIRA/Setting+Properties+and+Options+on+Startup)

 This is especially useful for setting properties such as HTTP/https proxy settings.
 Support has also been added for reverse proxying stash via Apache or nginx.